Elderberry Syrup Recipe

 1 teaspoon dried marshmallow root

 1 teaspoon boneset leaves, echinacea flowers or root, or licorice root

 1 tablespoon lime or lemon juice.

 Mash the elderberries in a large strainer over a bowl, capturing the juice in the bowl.
-Transfer the juice to a medium saucepan and add the honey, marshmallow, boneset, and cinnamon.
+Transfer the juice to a medium saucepan and add the marshmallow, boneset, and cinnamon.
 Cover and simmer over medium heat for 35 minutes.
 Remove from the heat and stir in the vodka and lime juice.
 Strain and discard the herbs.
+Allow to cool for 30 minutes and add the honey or vegetable glycerin.
 Cool thoroughly.
-Stored in a sealed glass bottle in the refrigerator, Elderberry Cough Syrup will keep for 1 year.
+Store in a sealed glass bottle in the refrigerator, Elderberry Cough Syrup will keep for up to 1 year.

 Dosage: For babies’ birth to fourteen months of age: Seek medical advice.

 For babies six to fourteen months of age: 1 to 2 teaspoons per day.

 Children fifteen months to three years of age: 2 to 4 teaspoons per day.